NETWAYS/gitlab-training/day1/03_Basics/03_Changes.md

 `git add` will add the file(s) and their content to the staging index waiting for the commit.

+If you're using `-A` to add all files, you need to ensure that unwanted files are not added.
+Learn more about `git reset` in the next slide to selectively unstage added changes.

 `git mv` renames an existing file tracking the change for the commit.
 If you manually move the file, you will need to rm and add it again.